 wallet credit cards secured with a hair tie stuffed into a teeny-weeny crossbody, I always leave a little room for a packable tote or backpack.

 You might think that tight pants are the way to go when biking, as they stay close to your body and won’t get caught in your vehicle’s gears (a serious danger).
-And for some, this may be preferable (spandex is the racer's textile of choice for a reason).
+And for some, this may be preferable (spandex is the racer’s textile of choice for a reason).
 However, I find tight pants to be constricting while riding — especially this time of year — and I prefer a good, old fashioned pair of loose or wide-leg trousers, which I simply roll up to the knee when I’m riding.
+(And I mean way up to the knee — you do not want your loosey-goosey pants getting caught in your gears.)
 Again, I often look insane, but who cares?

 A Waterproof Jacket That Covers Your Butt